tomasz-c/awesome-markdown-editors/README.md

 # Awesome Markdown Editors & (Pre)viewers

-A collection of awesome markdown editors and (pre)viewers for Linux, Apple OS X, Microsoft Windows, the World Wide Web (WWW) and more.
+A collection of awesome markdown editors and (pre)viewers for Linux, Apple OS X, Microsoft Windows, the World Wide Web and more.

 ---